maccman/stylo/README.md

 Background gradient rotation
 Color inspector movable window
-Dragging right and up doesn't select elements - offset by the header We want the resize to be around the selection
+Dragging right and up doesn't select elements - offset by the header We want the resize to be around the selection?
 ✓ We want the inspector not to completely re-render on selection

 Phase 1: